How to embroider with a sewing machine

 For this tutorial I used tear away backing as that’s what I have in my stash but there are also other alternatives such as lightweight mesh backing, cutaway or water soluble backing (which is what I’ll purchase next) or caps backing (used for embroidery on caps)

-3. Quilting (free motion) foot
+3. Quilting (or free motion) foot

 This will allow you to move the fabric or the embroidery hoop around as needed.
 It’s main purpose is to keep your fingers away from the needle as the base of this foot will never touch the fabric so it doesn’t keep the fabric down as other feet do.